 What is covered?
 What is the limit?
 What will I pay?
-In-network Out-of-network Surgery No limit Deductible, then 20% coinsurance Not covered Outpatient professional services No limit Deductible, then 20% coinsurance Not covered Outpatient surgical center facility No limit Deductible, then 20% coinsurance Not covered Vasectomy No limit No charge Not covered
+In-network Out-of-network Surgery No limit Deductible, then 30% coinsurance Not covered Outpatient professional services No limit Deductible, then 30% coinsurance Not covered Outpatient surgical center facility No limit Deductible, then 30% coinsurance Not covered Vasectomy No limit No charge Not covered

-What services are included?
 Surgical services, including injections, when performed on an inpatient or outpatient basis.
-Vasectomy.
+What services are Vasectomy. included?
 Anesthesia or sedation.
 Medically necessary postoperative care.
 Transfusion of blood or blood derivatives (storage is covered only when medically necessary).
 Correction of functional disorders.
 Cochlear implants.
 Cornea transplantation, skin grafts, and repair of a dependent child's congenital anomaly.
 Medically necessary surgery to correct the cause of infertility.
 This doesn't include assisted reproduction techniques or sterilization reversal.
 Diagnostic colonoscopy and sigmoidoscopy services not covered under Preventive Care.

 Biopsies and scope insertion procedures such as endoscopies.
 Reconstructive surgery that is needed because of an injury, infection or other illness.
 Sexual reassignment surgery if medically necessary.
 Outpatient surgical center services and supplies.
 Whose services are covered?
 Hospital.
 Ambulatory surgical centers.
 Surgical suite.
 Provider's office.
 Services provided by a surgeon.
 What is excluded?
-(Premera HMO pays 0%) anesthesia for endoscopies, colonoscopies and sigmoidoscopies unless medically necessary when specific medical conditions and risk factors are present.
+(Premera HMO pays 0%) Removal of excess skin or fat related to either weight loss surgery or the use of drugs for weight loss.
+The use of an anesthesiologist for monitoring and administering general anesthesia for endoscopies, colonoscopies and sigmoidoscopies unless medically necessary when specific medical conditions and risk factors are present.
 Cosmetic surgery.
 Related benefit information See Mastectomy and Breast Reconstruction for those covered services.
 For preventive colonoscopy benefits, see Preventive Care.
 For gender affirming surgery benefits, see Gender Affirming Care.
 For organ, bone marrow, or stem cell transplant procedure benefits, see Transplants.
 See Hospital for your facility cost share amounts.

-[Temporomandibular Joint Disorders Care (TMJ)]
+Temporomandibular Joint Disorders Care (TMJ)